-SALTY Hands’ annual “Mr. Brewster” pageant is taking place this year on Friday, February 23rd, at 6:30pm in the BHS auditorium.
+SALTY Hands’ annual “Mr. Brewster” pageant is taking place this year on Friday, February 23rd, at 7:30pm (this is a time change) in the BHS auditorium.
 Each year, several senior boys at Brewster High School compete for the coveted title, “Mr. Brewster”, by raising funds for Cystic Fibrosis.
 The show is a hilarious and spectacular performance, with improvised comedy stunts and a choreographed dance routine that features all the fundraisers.

 The Mr. Brewster pageant is SALTY Hands’ biggest event, and the dedicated individuals involved spend weeks preparing for the show.
 The “contestants” are chosen based on which boys have raised the most money, and the competition is fierce.
 In Brewster High School, all throughout the month of January, you can easily find participants asking for donations in virtually any twelfth grade class or lunch period.
 These boys dedicate much of their free time towards raising awareness of Cystic Fibrosis, and they’re all very excited to showcase their skills on the big night.
 Eighteen potential candidates are up for the title this year.